To Flush or Not to Flush?

-From diamond rings to dentures, socks to small animals, our New Orleans plumbers have found a lot of crazy items in sewer pipes.
+From diamond rings to dentures, socks to small animals, our plumbers have found a lot of crazy items in sewer pipes.
 While those items likely ended up in the toilet accidentally, other seemingly harmless items are being flushed on purpose every day—and they can cause big plumbing issues!
 So when it comes to flushing, which items are a no-no?

 As the company that makes more plumbing service calls than all other plumbing companies, and repairs more than 75,000 toilets per year, we can tell you that there are only two things that should be flushed down a toilet: toilet paper and human waste.